-The Gall Bladder is responsible for storing and secreting bile produced by the Liver.
+The Gall Bladder in TCM is responsible for storing and secreting bile produced by the Liver.
 It secretes it into the Small Intestine to aid in digestion of food.
 It is the only yang organ that doesn’t deal directly with food (i.e. it doesn’t digest, transport or transform) and is paired with the Liver.
 It acts more like a yin organ and hence is known as one of the ‘curious’ (or extraordinary) organs.

 If you are lacking in decisiveness, the Gall Bladder is a good place to start (if you ever do decide to start?!).
 While the Liver looks after planning, it is the Gall Bladder that we decide with.
 They are both critical to our ability to achieve things.
 Having a strong gallbladder means that ‘we have some gall’, that we are strong and brave in our decisions.
 Having a strong Liver and Gallbladder is indicative that you know where you are going and how you are going to get there.